This is clearly untrue. This is what a proper "hurt the poor" programme looks like:

 c) And what are the collection rates for Business Rates..?
 From the DCLG:

-Those collection rates leave all the other taxes standing; the total evasion, avoidance and non-collection rates and compliance/collection costs for income tax, VAT, corporation tax and NIC are more like ten per cent of the tax actually collected.
+Those collection rates leave all the other taxes standing; the official 'tax gap" figure (total evasion, avoidance and non-collection) for income tax, VAT, corporation tax and NIC is about 6.5% of the tax that should be collected.
+Experts believe this figure to be an underestimate, and it does not include collection costs and the compliance burden on the private sector.

 Why might this be?
 For the blindingly obvious reason that you can't hide land and buildings.
 As it happens, the Rates are collected from the occupant if there is one and from the owner if the building is vacant; if the owner runs up large enough arrears the council can simply take a charge over the land title and sell it.
 I don't think that this happens very often, it would appear that the simple threat is enough.